-2020 has a real rollercoaster for many businesses.
+2020 was a real rollercoaster for many businesses.

-When the coronavirus outbreak began at the beginning of the year, it pushed many companies into a corner, forcing them to make some difficult decisions.
+When the coronavirus outbreak began, it pushed many companies into a corner, forcing them to make some difficult decisions.
 A lot of brands were working hard just to figure out a way to sustain their business.
 The COVID-19 pandemic not only changed the way some companies do business, but it also changed the customer priorities and the way they perceive brands.

 Moving forward, companies need to alter their digital marketing strategies for the post-COVID era by keeping in mind the customer’s change of mindset.
 This blog will take you through five of the top digital marketing trends you need to be prepared for as we enter 2021.